Sowmi-08-2005/CAS-27-SICS/README.md

 ---

 ## Benefits of the System:
-- **Automated Farm Management**: Minimizes human intervention by predicting the right time for irrigation and detecting potential issues.
+- **Automated Farm Management**: Minimizes human intervention by predicting
-- **Resource Optimization**: Helps in conserving water and resources by accurately predicting the needs of the crops.
-- **Data-Driven Insights**: Machine learning provides insights for better crop management and yield predictions.

----

-## Conclusion:

-This IoT-based farm monitoring system enables efficient and automated farm management by integrating real-time sensor data, cloud-based storage, and AI-driven predictions.
-The simulation allows users to gain insights into optimizing farming practices and improving crop health.